Wuliangye Logo

 Wuliangye is a brand of Chinese vodka called baijiu at home.
 Its strength is 35-60%, and the recipe dates back to the Ming dynasty.
 The Wuliangye Yibin Company has been producing liquor since 1998.
 Now it is the most common alcohol in the country.

-In 2011 the marketing strategy of the Chinese spirits distillery went beyond a single state and began to expand into the Americas.
-That’s when Wuliangye’s advertising appeared in the heart of the U.S. – in the New York Times Square.
+In 2011, the marketing strategy of the Chinese spirits distillery went beyond a single state and expanded into the Americas.
+That’s when Wuliangye’s advertising appeared in the heart of the U.S., in Times Square, New York.
 The following year, the Chinese named a new airport built in the city of Yibin, where the vodka is produced, after the vodka.
-In 2017, Wuliangye was officially recognized as one of the fastest-growing brands globally and was listed among the top 500 brands on the planet.
+In 2017, Wuliangye was officially recognized as one of the fastest-growing brands globally and ranked among the top 500 brands worldwide.

 The visual identity mark of this brand is characterized by stability and has looked the same for many years.
-It does not change at all, staying true to tradition and the concept laid down in it.
-The original logo is a composition of the name of the liquor in Chinese and English and around icons.
+It does not change at all, staying true to tradition and the concept laid down.
+The original logo is a composition of the liquor’s name in Chinese and English, with icons surrounding it.

-The central place in the logo is given to a stylized tower, made up of five lines of equal length – four curved, diverging aside, and one straight, arranged vertically.
+The central element of the logo is a stylized tower composed of five lines of equal length: four curved, diverging outward, and one straight, arranged vertically.
 A red ring of similar width surrounds them.
 A circle with a white filler and the English symbol “W” is also colored red in the middle.
 This is the first letter of the name of the alcoholic beverage.

-Under the round icon is a text part lined up in two lines.
-The word in the upper row represents the name of the Chinese vodka in the country language where it is produced.
+Under the round icon is a two-line text element.
+The word in the upper row is the name of the Chinese vodka in the country’s language.
 The inscription on the bottom line reflects its name in the language of the state to which it is delivered, that is, in English.
-In the first case, it is in hieroglyphics, in the second – antiqua.
+In the first case, it is in hieroglyphics; in the second, in antiqua.

 Font and Colors